 - B. SWM Site Report shall include (but not limited to): - 1.
 General data including: - a.
 Project Name - b.
 Project location address of the property site - c.
 Name, address, and telephone number of the Applicant/Owner of the property; - d.
 Name, address, telephone number, email address, and engineering seal of the individual preparing the SWM Site Report; - e.
 Date of submission and revisions. - 2.
-Project description narrative that clearly discusses the project and provides the following information: - a.
+Project description narrative that clearly discusses the project and provides the following information, where applicable: - a.
 Narrative - Statement of the regulated activity describing what is being proposed.
-Overall stormwater management concept with description of permanent stormwater management techniques, including construction specifications and materials to be used for stormwater management facilities. - Expected project schedule - Location map showing the project site and its location relative to release rate districts. - Detailed description of the existing site conditions including a site evaluation completed for projects proposed in areas of carbonate geology or karst topography, and other environmentally sensitive areas such as brownfields. - Total site area pre and post, which must be equal or have an explanation as to why it is not - Total site impervious area - Total off-site areas - Number and description of stormwater management facilities - Type of development - Pre-development land use - Whether site is a Stormwater Hotspot - Whether site is in a defined sensitive area - Types of water quality and recharge systems used, if applicable - Complete hydrologic, hydraulic, and structural computations for all stormwater management facilities. - A written maintenance plan for all stormwater features including detention facilities and other stormwater management elements. - Identification of ownership and maintenance responsibility for all permanent stormwater management facilities. - Other pertinent information, as required b.
+Overall stormwater management concept with description of permanent stormwater management techniques, including construction specifications and materials to be used for stormwater management facilities. - Expected project schedule - Location map showing the project site and its location relative to release rate districts. - Detailed description of the existing site conditions including a site evaluation completed for projects proposed in areas of carbonate geology or karst topography, and other environmentally sensitive areas such as brownfields. - Total site area pre and post, which must be equal or have an explanation as to why it is not - Total site impervious area - Total off-site areas - Number and description of stormwater management facilities - Type of development - Pre-development land use - Whether site is a water quality sensitive (WQS) development - Whether site is in a defined sensitive area - Types of water quality and recharge systems used, if applicable - Complete hydrologic, hydraulic, and structural computations for all stormwater management facilities. - A written maintenance plan for all stormwater features including detention facilities and other stormwater management elements. - Identification of ownership and maintenance responsibility for all permanent stormwater management facilities. - Other pertinent information, as required b.
 Summary Tables

-- Existing conditions runoff volume & peak rate of runoff - Post-development runoff volume & peak rate of runoff - Land use for each subarea - Hydrologic soil group (HSG) assumptions, curve numbers (CN) - Time of concentration computed for each subarea - Post-development peak rate of runoff routed to ponds and out - Pond maximum return period design data including: maximum water surface elevation, berm elevation, and emergency spillway elevation - Water quality depth and volume requirements c.
+- Pre-development Hydrologic soil group (HSG) assumptions, curve numbers (CN), Computation of average slope, hydraulic length, computed time of concentration - Existing conditions runoff volume & peak rate of runoff - Post-development runoff volume & peak rate of runoff - Undetained areas, areas to ponds - Land use for each subarea - Hydrologic soil group (HSG) assumptions, curve numbers (CN) - Time of concentration computed for each subarea - Post-development peak rate of runoff routed to ponds and out - Pond maximum return period design data including: maximum water surface elevation, berm elevation, and emergency spillway elevation - Water quality depth and volume requirements c.
 Calculations